IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

 ## Abstract

-1. Install IBM Db2 Event Store
-2. Setup a Event Store database and table
+1. Setup a Event Store database and table
-3. Perform multiple data science tasks with Event Store using Jupyter notebooks
+2. Perform multiple data science tasks with Event Store using Jupyter notebooks
-4. Interact with Event Store database using REST API
+3. Interact with Event Store database using REST API
-5. Run example IBM Streams and Remote Access Applications with Event Store
+4. Run example IBM Streams and Remote Access Applications with Event Store

 ## Included components